 The Fountain Darter has been extensively sampled throughout the Comal system via the long-term biological monitoring program.
-Drop netting has occurred in dominant aquatic vegetation types within representative sampling reaches for over eighteen years.
-On a broader scale, dip netting for Fountain Darters has occurred throughout the Comal system over time.
+Drop netting has occurred in dominant aquatic vegetation types within representative sampling reaches for over twenty years.
+On a broader scale, dip netting for Fountain Darters has occurred throughout the Comal system since 2000.
 Finally, sampling via other collection techniques, seining, snorkel, and SCUBA have been conducted in the Comal system as well.
-For the Fountain Darter Item M assessment (represented in Table 1 and Appendix A), only known collection locations and aquatic vegetation that has been routinely sampled and documented as supporting darters throughout the system were counted.
+For the Fountain Darter Item M assessment (represented in Table 1 and Appendix A), known collection locations and aquatic vegetation that has been routinely sampled and documented as supporting darters throughout the system were counted.
 Although, Fountain Darters have been physically collected as well as visually documented on bare substrate, this is not common in the Comal system.
 As such, bare substrate was not counted as occupied habitat for the Fountain Darter in the Comal system.
+Per the established methodology, the 2021 Fountain Darter occupied habitat was calculated using the most recent full system aquatic vegetation mapping supplemented with updated aquatic vegetation for the study reaches collected during the previous Fall monitoring.

-Although not as extensive as for the Fountain Darter, routine sampling for the Comal Springs riffle beetle has also occurred over the years.
+Although not as extensive as for the Fountain Darter, routine sampling for the Comal Springs riffle beetle has also occurred since 2006.
 It is noted that only surface habitat area was calculated for this assessment, as the extent of subsurface habitat utilization by this species is presently unknown.
 Appendix A shows the documented occupied habitat for the Comal Springs riffle beetle in the Comal System with the quantification of area presented in Table 1.
-As described in the HCP, both the Peck's cave amphipod and Comal Springs dryopid beetle are subterranean species.
-Peck's cave amphipods are frequently found at the surface primarily in areas that Comal Springs riffle beetles are collected, whereas the Comal Springs dryopid beetle is less commonly found.
-As it is presumed that these subterranean invertebrates are not suited for survival in surface conditions, this analysis continues to quantify 0.5 m2 around the orifices that these species have been collected in the Comal System.
+As described in the HCP, both the Peck's Cave amphipod and Comal Springs dryopid beetle are subterranean species.
+Peck's Cave amphipods are frequently found at the surface primarily in areas that Comal Springs riffle beetles are collected, whereas the Comal Springs dryopid beetle is less commonly found.
+As these subterranean invertebrates are not found far from spring orifices, this area includes 0.5 m2 around the orifices that these species have been collected in the Comal system.
 Appendix A shows documented occupied habitat for the Peck's Cave amphipod and Comal Springs dryopid beetle, respectively, throughout the Comal System with the quantification of surface habitat area presented in Table 1.